Why is it common for Myrtle Beach home buyers to look for little or no HOA fees?

 Condo HOA fees are usually paid either monthly or quarterly to the condo buildings governing homeowner association, which is comprised of local residents that uphold the rules of the condo.
 These rules are not meant to be irritating for residents, but rather are intended to upkeep the value and appearance of the buildings, as the fees residents submit are used to pay for necessary maintenance around the building.

-One of the main uses for HOA fees include typical maintenance items for Myrtle Beach condos.
+One of the main uses for HOA fees includes typical maintenance items for Myrtle Beach condos.
 A few that are covered by HOA fees include upkeep of common areas such as lobbies, clubhouses and elevators, lawn and landscaping care, swimming pool maintenance and trash removal.
 Pretty much anything outside the walls of your unit, which you are responsible for on your own, are under the watch of the homeowner’s association.
 This is great for individuals who don’t have time to constantly maintain their condo or for someone who purchased the condo as a second home or rental property, as you can also ensure the property will look good while you are away.

 Additionally, many condo fees conveniently include insurance on the building.
 Other items that are covered under a condominium HOA fee include special assessments (which are usually for older condo buildings) and master insurance policy, which goes towards the master insurance of the entire condo building.
-Owners may (and typically do) get their own insurance for their unit and their belongings, but the master insurance policy typically covers incidences such as storm damage, fire and liability of the property.
+Owners may (and typically do) get their own insurance for their unit and their belongings, but the master insurance policy typically covers incidences such as storm damage, fire, and liability of the property.

 What is covered in a single-family HOA fee in Myrtle Beach?

 HOA fees for single-family homes are usually paid monthly, and these developments are traditionally the typical suburban neighborhood with stand-alone homes.
-HOA fees for neighborhood maintenance usually include areas such as recreational spaces, parks, playgrounds, parking lots, community swimming pools, sidewalks and gyms.
+HOA fees for neighborhood maintenance usually include areas such as recreational spaces, parks, playgrounds, parking lots, community swimming pools, sidewalks, and gyms.

 How much are HOA fees in Myrtle Beach?